 Because oxygen is a key component in many nutrition pathways, the type of training you do can significantly impact the way your body utilizes nutrients and whether or not a keto diet is right for you.

 The real differences lie in how you generate ATP.
-To break it down, there are three main pathways used to get fuel (aka ATP) during exercise:
+Energy metabolism is extremely complex and involves numerous pathways.
+But to break it down in basic terms, there are three main ways you get fuel (aka ATP) during exercise:

-high intensitybursts for 30 to 40 seconds at a time.
-Used for high intensityoutput like HIIT training, heavy lifting or sprinting.
+- Glycolysis: The quick break down of available glucose into usable ATP to support high-intensity bursts for 30 to 40 seconds at a time.
+Used for high-intensity output like HIIT training, heavy lifting or sprinting.
+Glycolysis can be used in aerobic or anaerobic conditions.

-- Oxidative: Stored fat or carbs are used to supply long lasting to supply a moderate or low output.
-Used for long runs, endurance
+- Oxidative Phosphorylation and Lipid Metabolism: Stored fat or carbs are used to supply long lasting to supply a moderate or low output.
+Used for long runs, endurance, and continued exercise.

 Ketones vs. Glucose for Fuel